Time: 10:00 am – 15:00 pm (Award ceremony at 12:45pm)

 This course aims at providing students in small teams an opportunity to apply and integrate their knowledge in electrical and electronic engineering courses, as well as project management, to implement a practical system.
 At the beginning of the course, students are guided to acquire skills in using hardware and software development tools through a sequence of laboratory exercises.
 Students then begin working on the project.
 Regular lecture and tutorial sessions are conducted to help students throughout the process.
 Besides implementing the system to the required project specification, students are encouraged to extend the project with their own inputs.

-Coordinators: Dr. K.S.
-Lui and Dr. K.H.
+Coordinator: Dr. K.H.
 Lam (Department of Electrical and Electronic Engineering)

 IMSE2121 Engineering Training